 How To Measure

-When purchasing your gown, never go by the gown’s size tag, since bridal gowns usually run 1-2 sizes smaller than usual daywear sizes, depending on the designer and the style of the gown.
+Are you wondering how to measure for a wedding gown?
+When purchasing your wedding gown, never go by the gown’s size tag, since bridal gowns usually run 1-2 sizes smaller than usual daywear sizes, depending on the designer and the style of the gown.
 We always suggest measuring yourself and comparing your measurements to the measurements listed for each gown.
 Measure yourself with just your undergarments on, looking straight ahead, standing up straight and with your arms down at your sides.
 Make sure to measure through the fullest parts of your bust, waist and hips.
-(Please keep in mind to "not" go by your bra size for your bust measurement, since it is a totally different measurement.)
+(Please keep in mind to “not” go by your bra size for your bust measurement, since it is a totally different measurement.)
 It’s always best to have a friend help for the most accurate measurements.